Worldwide Guide to Women in Leadership

 1968-70 First Secretary of State, Secretary of State for Employment and Productivity

-1974-76 Secretary of State of Social Security and Health
+1974-76 Secretary of State for Social Security and Health

 The third ranking Minister in the Cabinet 1968-70.
 Vice-Chairperson 1957-58 and Chairperson of Labour 1958-59 and 1961 Leadership Candidate, Vice-President of the Socialist Group of the European Parliament 1985-89, Created Baroness Castle of Blackburn in 1989 and remained a very active member of the House of Lords until her death.
 She lived (1910-2002).

-1970-74 Secretary of State of Education Margaret Thatcher
+1970-74 Secretary of State for Education Margaret Thatcher

 1975-79 Leader of Her Majesty's Opposition (The Rt.
 Hon.)